cioos-siooc/cioos-siooc-assetmap/README.md

 ```

 Each variable defines the text used in the ckan package seach.
 This is a temporary solution until the search criteria and schema definition is established.
 The same "ckantext" is used to map the variable to a dataset via the tag/keyword.
 This is still a temporary solution.
 The translation of the search term might be necessary if no tranlsation in the ckan dataset is available.
-The icon file are in /images and the thumbnail in /images/thumbnails.
-As of now, the is no translation for the icon is planned.
+The icon files are in /images directory and the thumbnail in /images/thumbnails directory.
+As of now, no translation for the icon is planned.

 ```
     "variables":[{